 Tools of the trade

 Wherever you choose to go, technology is your greatest ally and the Internet the air you breathe.
 A typical work-and-travel arsenal consists of a laptop, a portable charger and a handful of software platforms like Skype, etc. Also, many people utilize online collaboration tools such as Slack to stay in touch with clients and business goings-on.

 One of the most important things to do in any place is to ensure that there is a solid internet connection.
 Think about a backup mobile internet solution because you never know when you are going to encounter connection problems.
-It is always a good idea to prepare for the unexpected hiccups and setbacks in advance: in theory, you’ll always have enough time, but practice is much less forgiving.
+It is always a good idea to prepare for the unexpected hiccups and setbacks in advance: in theory, you’ll always have enough time, but the practice is much less forgiving.

 Sharpen the work edge